-a) Standards and Recommended Practices adopted by the Council under the provisions of the Convention.
-They are defined as follows: Recommended Practice.
-Any specification for physical characteristics, configuration, matériel, performance, personnel or procedure, the uniform application of which is recognized as desirable in the interests of safety, regularity or efficiency of international air navigation, and to which Contracting States will endeavour to conform in accordance with the Convention.
+Recommended Practice.
+Any specification for physical characteristics, configuration, matfriel, performance, personnel or procedure, the uniform application of which is recognized as desirable in the interests of safety, regularity or efficiency of international air navigation, and to which Contracting States will endeavour to conform in accordance with the Convention.